facebookarchive/oss-performance/README.md

 Each of these modifications improves performance under all tested runtimes: PHP5, PHP7, and HHVM.
-The concurrency issues with the MySQL-based view counters and L10N caching are contention within MySQL server.
+The concurrency issues with the MySQL-based view counters and L10N caching are because of contention within MySQL server.

 Profiling
 =========